 - We don’t accept or respond to queries via snail mail, phone or fax.

-- We don’t buy newspaper clippings
+- We don’t buy newspaper clippings.

 - We don’t buy reprints of articles previously published in other writing magazines.

-- WD Interviews are written in-house.
+- WD Interviews (our signature cover Q&A series) are almost always written in house.

 Payment and General Terms

-For manuscripts, we pay 30-50 cents per word, on acceptance, for first world rights for one-time use and electronic use.
+For manuscripts, we pay 30–50 cents per word, on acceptance, for first world rights for one-time print use and perpetual electronic use.
 Should we want to reprint anything we’ve purchased from you in anything other than electronic format, we’ll pay you 25% of the original purchase price per use.
 Contributor copies are sent to writers and artists whose work appears in that issue.

 What to Pitch

 These are profiles of prominent, specialized or lesser-known authors, and can include both debut and veteran writers.
-They generally run 800-2,000 words and must have a strong, unique angle of interest to writers.
+They generally run at 800–2,000 words and must have a strong, unique angle of interest to writers.
 Please don’t pitch profiles on authors who’ve been recently featured in our magazine or other writing magazines.

 Writing Technique Articles